MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/sara-command-line-version.md

 7. `-P <Profile Name>`

-   The `-P` switch is optional for the **OutlookCalendarCheckTask** scenario. `Profile name` is the Outlook profile that's scanned by the OutlookCalendarCheckTask scenario.
+   The `-P` switch is optional for the **OutlookCalendarCheckTask** scenario. `Profile name` identifies the Outlook profile that's scanned by the scenario.

 8. `-RemoveSCA`